 Evidence of wild parsnips in the diet has been around since the Stone Age in Europe.
 At some point they transitioned to cultivation and were brought to the United States with the English settlers in the 1600s.
 At one time they were grown so often that they escaped the kitchen garden and now parsnips grow wild in many places.
 Parsnips have remained popular in Europe, but have lost their popularity in the United States.
-Hopefully with the recent focus on eating more fruits and vegetables, the parsnip is ready to make a comeback.
+Hopefully with more people intentionally increasing fruits and vegetables in their diet, the parsnip is ready to make a comeback.

 Parsnips have some pretty impressive health benefits.
 They are high in fiber, potassium and folic acid.
 They are even a natural diuretic.
 These things together make parsnips especially great for heart health.

 If you decide to grow your own parsnips, there are a few different types of parsnip based on shape — the bulbous parsnip, the wedge parsnip and the bayonet parsnip.
 The bayonet parsnip is the most common type to find in the United States.
 The most common variety being the variety Hollow Crown.
 But be aware that you might have a skin reaction to the sap of the parsnip greens.
 They can cause a chemical burn on your skin sometimes.
 It is recommended that you stick to eating the root, and use gloves at harvest time to protect your skin, just in case.

 A Parsnip Fan Site